thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 ```
 ### Fedora kernel

+>Warning: the cited Fedora disk image may no longer be maintained.
+If so, we will replace it with a custom cross-compiled
+>         kernel tuned for a hypothetical network appliance.

 This exemplar kernel is not an ELF file, so analysis of the import process will need
 help.